vlitzke/kitchenflies/DNAseq/07_realignInDels/README.md

 ![image](7_img1.png)
 ![image](7_img2.png)

+Changes to alignment records
+For our example data,194 alignment records realign for ~89 sites.
+These records now have the OC tag to mark the original CIGAR string.
+We can use the OC tag to pull out realigned reads and instructions for this are in section 4.
+The following screenshot shows an example pair of records before and after indel realignment.
+We note seven changes with asterisks, blue for before and red for after, for both the realigned read and for its mate.

+Changes to the example realigned record:

+MAPQ increases from 60 to 70.
+The tool increases each realigned record's MAPQ by ten.
+The CIGAR string, now 72M20I55M4S, reflects the realignment containing a 20bp insertion.
+The OC tag retains the original CIGAR string (OC:Z:110M2I22M1D13M4S) and replaces the MD tag that stored the string for mismatching positions.
+The NM tag counts the realigned record's mismatches, and changes from 8 to 24.
+Changes to the realigned read's mate record:

+The MC tag updates the mate CIGAR string (to MC:Z:72M20I55M4S).
+The MQ tag updates to the new mapping quality of the mate (to MQ:i:70).
+The UQ tag updates to reflect the new Phred likelihood of the segment, from UQ:i:100 to UQ:i:68.

 Since I am continuing the use of gatk3[^1], I still have to use Paul's environment: `conda activate /mnt/shared/scratch/pjohnsto/apps/conda/envs/gatk3/`

 ```